robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/CreatingTestLibraries.rst

 files.
 This makes these messages more visible than others and allows using them for reporting important but non-critical problems to users.

-.. note:: In Robot Framework 2.9, new functionality was added to automatically
-          add ERRORs logged by keywords to the Test Execution Errors section.

 __ `Errors and warnings during execution`_

 Logging HTML